omerhakim/Prediction-of-Median-Income-in-the-US/README.md

 # Predicting if the Median Household of a Zip Code in the United States is Above/Under 49,000$

-## Goal
 The goal of this project is creating a model which predict Median income per household (over/under $49,000) in US zip codes based on geography and social security payments.

 As part of the process of building the model I conducted exploratory data analysis and produced visualizations using matplotlib and seaborn.
-In order to choose the best model i used Gridsearch and hyperparameter tuning.
+In order to choose the best model Gridsearch and hyperparameter tuning were used.
 Based on the results, I decided to utilize XGBoost classifier for the final model.

 Sources of Data:
 US Census Report, Social Security Administration